 One of the top attractions in Pula, the Arch leads into the old town center and has an ornate decoration with fluted columns and chariots engraved along the top.

 Stroll Through The Twin Gate

 Not far from the Arena is one of the old city gates that were built in the 2nd century AD.
 It’s called the Twin Gate because there are actually two gates side by side.
 Rumor has it that the double gates were necessary to allow more townspeople into the city during gladiator fights and other major town events.

-The gates are very well preserved and open up to a central part of the old town where people still hang out.
+The gates are well-preserved and open to a central part of the old town where people still hang out.
 In fact, it can get pleasantly crowded during the day when tourists are enjoying the surrounding shops and locals go about their everyday business.

 See The Cathedral Of The Assumption Of The Holy Virgin

 Don’t expect to find an ornate interior at this church.
 It’s not like the intricate catholic cathedrals you find in Italy.
 Built by the Christians during their persecution, the church is quite minimalist in design, but the architecture is impressive, nonetheless, and it’s worth a walk-by to check it out.

 Sample Croatian Wine

-While Croatia doesn’t export a lot of wine – most of its production is kept in the country – the quality of the wine often parallels that of neighboring Italy.
+While Croatia doesn’t export a lot of wine – most of its production is kept in the country – the wine’s quality often parallels that of neighboring Italy.
 Wine tourism is starting to catch on in Croatia, too.
 In Pula, there are a handful of opportunities to get a glimpse into the wine-making tradition of Istria.
 A tasting of the wines produced in the vineyards that dot the countryside is one of the most fun activities in Pula, Croatia.

-Editors note: If you love wine, be sure to add some of these great Croatian wineries to your vacation checklist.
+Editors note: If you love wine, be sure to add some of these tremendous Croatian wineries to your vacation checklist.